-The wolf has a bigger and broader skull measuring 8 ½” L x 5″ W x 5″ H (red wolf) and 11″ L x 6 ½” W x 6″ H (gray wolf.)
+The wolf has a more extensive skull measuring 8 ½” L x 5″ W x 5″ H (red wolf) and 11″ L x 6 ½” W x 6″ H (gray wolf.)
 The wolf also has a longer muzzle with much bigger teeth – the canine tooth alone measures 2.5” long (in both the red and grey wolf.)

 The German Shepherd has a smaller, narrower skull measuring 9.9” L x 4.9” W x 5.1” H. The German Shepherd also has a shorter muzzle and smaller teeth – with a smaller canine tooth.

-The wolf’s bigger skull means allows the wolf to apply more pressure when bearing down on an opponent – this is particularly significant because, in confrontation, wolves attack the throat.
-A bigger skull also means stronger muscles in the neck, providing more force that the wolf can use to push back against an opponent in a fight.
+The wolf’s more considerable skull means allows the wolf to apply more pressure when bearing down on an opponent – this is particularly significant because, in confrontation, wolves attack the throat.
+An enormous skull also means stronger muscles in the neck, providing more force that the wolf can use to push back against an opponent in a fight.

 The Paws of the Wolf

-A lot of canine interaction – whether confrontation or play – involves pawing and a wolf’s paw is twice the size of a German Shepherds paw.
-Having such large paws allows the wolf to knock away and pin down the German Shepherd with less exertion and more force – once again, giving the wolf an advantage.
+A lot of canine interaction – whether confrontation or play – involves pawing and a wolf’s paw is twice the size of a German Shepherd’s paw.
+Having such large feet allows the wolf to knock away and pin down the German Shepherd with less exertion and more force – once again, giving the wolf an advantage.

 The wolf’s 1.18” long claws are also worth noting.
 These claws are longer than the German Shepherds and have a wider spread allowing the wolf to apply more force when clashing with, pawing, or holding down the German Shepherd.

 Weight and Height